-- Algebraically (or logically) correct solving - 2 pt. - Final calculations 1-2 pt. - Correct picture (if it is necessary due to requirements of the problem) -1 pt. - - Final conclusion (if necessary) - 1 pt.
+- Algebraically (or logically) correct solving 2 pt. - Final calculations 1-2 pt. - Correct picture (if it is necessary due to requirements of the problem) -1 pt. - Final conclusion (if necessary) -1 pt.

 If solution is almost full, only arithmetical error has been done: total mark 6-7 pt.
-Nevertheless, the "arithmetical error" should not lead to evidently incorrect answer.
+Nevertheless the "arithmetical error" should not lead to evidently incorrect answer.
 For example, an answer "mass of a star is 15 kg" or "stellar magnitude of an asteroid is -25^{m} " is an error much more serious rather than arithmetical one.
 Such an error should be "penalised" by 3-4 pt (or dividing all the points by factor 2).

+- Points for solutions with absurd answers (without stating the fact that this numerical or logical answer completely out of line) may be completely reset to zero.

-- A correct solution with a correct answer has to be evaluated by full number of points regardless of the way of solution and regardless whether the student emphasized or not any transitional (intermediate) steps. - A participant cannot be "barred" (or disqualified) because of his knowledge, i.e. for using facts (numerical values, formulae, transitional steps of solution etc.) known to him, which may be not evident for jury members (the mass of asteroid Vesta, for example) (if special conditions on the matter are not postulated in the actual problem's situation, like "without using the value of speed of light..." or "without using formulae of spherical trigonometry..."). - Evaluation of qualitative problems.
+- A correct solution with a correct answer has to be evaluated by full number of points regardless of the way of solution and regardless whether the student emphasized or not any transitional (intermediate) steps.

+- A participant cannot be "barred" (or disqualified) because of his knowledge, i.e. for using facts (numerical values, formulae, transitional steps of solution etc.) known to him, which may be not evident for Jury members (the mass of asteroid Vesta, for example) (if special conditions on the matter are not postulated in the actual problem's situation, like "without using the value of speed of light...").

+- Evaluation of qualitative problems.
 In the evaluation of qualitative students' explanation of ground for final answer is necessary.
 Brief answer such as "yes", "no", "doesn't change" is not a solution.
-Make attention for quantitative criteria of effects is the solutions. - Rough copy.
-A jury member has to see also the rough copy of solution if it is mentioned in student's copybook "see rough copy" / "см. черновик".
+Make attention for quantitative criteria of effects is the solutions.

+- Rough copy.
+A Jury member has to see also the rough copy of solution if it is mentioned in student's copybook "see rough copy" / "см. черновик".
 Considerations that student gave into account in rough copy to be evaluated in such degree that they don't contradict to final solution in clean copy.
 In particular, if solutions in clean copy and in rough copy are different, then clean copy should be evaluated only.